greatscottgadgets/greatfet-tutorials/gpio.md

 * Solderless Breadboard Neighbor for GreatFET (also known as Daffodil) or any breadboard
 * a through-hole LED
 * a current-limiting resistor (any value from 200 ohms to 2000 ohms should be fine)
-* two male-to-male jumper wires

 ### Controlling an external LED

 Connect the LED

-Plug the LED into the breadboard so that the shorter lead is in the same row as a wire connecting to one of the GND pins on GreatFET One.
-Push the LED's longer lead into a row with a wire connecting to pin 4 on header J1.
+Plug the shorter lead of the LED into pin 1 on header J1 and the longer lead of the LED into a breadboard.
+Plug one lead of the resistor into the same row of the breadboard, and plug its other lead int pin 4 on header J1.

 FIXME photo